-- Upon Certification, the Court will be asked to assign a date for a Pre-Trial relating to the Common Issues trial. - 53.
-The plaintiffs expect that a full day will be required for a Pre-Trial and will request that the Pre-Trial be held within 290 days after certification notice is given to Class Members and, in any event, at least 90 days before the date of the Common Issues trial.
+- 54. Upon Certification, the Court will be asked to assign a date for a Pre-Trial Conference relating to the Common Issues trial. - 55.
+The plaintiffs expect that a full day will be required for a Pre-Trial Conference and will request that the Pre-Trial be held 250 days after Certification and, in any event, at least 90 days before the date of the Common Issues trial.